ZTiKnl/sara/README.md

 15. [Apologies](https://github.com/ZTiKnl/sara#apologies)

 Attention: this package is currently a work in progress
+**Do not install via** `npm install @ztik.nl/sara`
+Clone or download from [Sara @ Github](https://github.com/ZTiKnl/sara.git)

+Github documentation will be the Current/Latest testing build, NPM will be pushed occasionally when there shouldn't be any app-breaking bugs
 Many changes are to be expected, do not expect backwards compatibility

 Current version: 0.2.0